2020 Rocky Mountain Instinct BC Edition

 After spending almost two seasons on a Santa Cruz Hightower LT, the Instinct BC Edition feels quite similar in terms of geometry and handling on the way down.
 I liked the Hightower LT because it did a good job of balancing stability and speed with maneuverability and liveliness.
 I have enjoyed my time descending on the Instinct BC Edition for the same reasons.
 I spent much of my time on the Hightower LT with a coil shock so this isn’t a totally apples-to-apples comparison, but with that caveat, the Instinct BC hasn’t felt quite as supple over small bumps but it’s also been more supportive when deeper in its travel.

-Its climbing performance is not particularly out of the ordinary (bad or good) for its class and I don’t foresee it ever preventing me from getting to the top of my favorite descents.
+I don’t think its climbing performance is particularly out of the ordinary (bad or good) for its class and I don’t foresee it ever preventing me from getting to the top of my favorite descents.

-When headed downhill, riders looking for the fastest, most stable Enduro 29er may want to look elsewhere; so far, the Instinct BC Edition hasn’t felt quite as planted and stable as other bikes in this class like the Santa Cruz Megatower.
-That said, the Instinct BC does offer a distinctly more nimble and playful ride than other, more recently released, long-travel 29ers, while still keeping speed over chunky sections like a big-wheeled bike should.
+When headed downhill, riders looking for the fastest, most stable Enduro 29er may want to look elsewhere; the Instinct BC Edition doesn’t feel quite as planted and stable as some more recently updated bikes in this class like the Santa Cruz Megatower.
+That said, the Instinct BC does offer a distinctly more nimble and playful ride than most other, newer, long-travel 29ers, while still keeping speed over chunky sections like a big-wheeled bike should.